How To Set Limits In Five Words or Less

 • Aggression

 No words are needed as these feelings erupt.
-This release is your child washing away his bad feelings.
-Stay close, offer an occasional word of comfort or gentle touch until he comes to you.
-If he is kicking, keep him, and yourself, safe.
+This release is your child washing away their bad feelings.
+Stay close, offer an occasional word of comfort or gentle touch until they come to you.
+If they are kicking, keep them, and yourself, safe.
 “You may have to parry, bob up and down,” Patty says.

 Connection + Hurt (shown in a child’s irrational behavior) = big feelings = clearing of the mind.